Ussuriysk: Modern era

+In 1993 the city administration erected a monument at the burial site of those shot during the Great Terror.

 Until the 1980s, the city ranked second in the krai in population, having only recently yielded to Nakhodka.
 Ussuriysk is still second only to Vladivostok as a theatrical and higher-educational center (it is home to the Pedagogical and Agricultural Institutes, and the Higher Military School).

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with thirty-seven rural localities, incorporated as Ussuriysk City Under Krai Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Ussuriysk City Under Krai Jurisdiction is incorporated as Ussuriysky Urban Okrug.